21+3

 Verdict

 21+3 is the only side bet where deck count materially changes whether the bet is reasonable.
-At 8 decks (2.85%), it ranks among the best side bets on the floor.
-At 4 decks (6.39%), it ranks among the worst.
+At 8 decks (3.70%), it is middling for a side bet; at 4 decks (6.39%), it ranks among the worst.

 Since most casino blackjack tables use 6 or 8 decks anyway, the practical math is usually fine — but if you find yourself at a 4-deck table, skip 21+3 entirely.
-Single- and double-deck games typically don't offer 21+3 at all.
+Double-deck tables do offer 21+3 (at a steep 11.17% house edge); single-deck tables do not offer it.

 See also